AMANJHINKWAN/myRepo/README.md

 # myRepo
-This is my first Git Repositories
+This is my first Git Repository